Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Examples of JS/GV formula

 We define $X$ to be the hypersurface

 Here $[x:y:z]$ is the homogeneous coordinate of the projective bundle over $Y$ in the right hand side.
 Then $X$ is a CY 4-fold, and the projection to $Y$ gives an elliptic fibration

 A general fiber of $\pi$ is a smooth elliptic curve, and any singular fiber is either a nodal or cuspidal plane curve.
 Moreover, $\pi$ admits a section $\iota$ whose image corresond to fiber point $[0: 1: 0]$.
-Let $f:=\pi^{-1}(p)$ for a general point $p\in\mathbb{P}^3$, and consider multiple fiber classes $r[f]$ ($r\geqslant1$). \begin{prop} For any $t>0$, we have